-10 MW grid-connected solar PV project in Cuba All four of the solar parks of the 10 MW project were connected to the grid by May 2019.
-As a result of the reduction in solar PV costs, the capacity has expanded from 10 MW to 15 MW, all covered under the original loan amount of USD 15 million from ADFD.
+10 MW grid-connected solar PV project, Cuba: Four solar parks of 10 MW cumulative capacity were commissioned as of May 2019.
+A reduction in costs led to a saving of around USD 5 million, which is being used to increase generation capacity to 15 MW.
 The project is contributing to the national objectives to reduce the use of fossil fuels and greenhouse gas emissions.

-Small scale waste to energy project in the Maldives The project includes the construction of waste to energy plant at two islands of Addu and Vandhoo in the Maldives.
-The first plant is completed and is handling waste from 40 surrounding islands and has a generation capacity of 500kW providing electricity to the residents and resorts on Vandhoo Island.
+Small scale waste to energy project, Maldives: The project includes the construction of waste-to-energy plants on two islands (Addu and Vandhoo).
+The Vandhoo Island plant has been completed and is handling waste from 40 surrounding islands.
+It has a generation capacity of 500kW.
 These waste-to-energy facilities are part of the country's broader waste management framework and contribute to the government's "Scaling Up Renewable Energy Program".

-Seychelles - Ile de Romainville Solar Park This government-driven project being implemented by the Public Utilities Corporation (PUC) involves the construction of a 5 MW solar PV plant that will be integrated into an existing wind farm located 500m offshore of the largest island of Mahé.
+Ile de Romainville Solar Park, Seychelles: This government-driven project is being implemented by the Public Utilities Corporation (PUC) and involves the construction of a 5 MW solar PV plant that will be integrated into an existing wind farm located on a small island off of the largest island of Mahé.
 The project is part of the long-term objective of the Government of Seychelles to achieve 15% renewable energy contribution in the power generation mix by 2030.
-The installation of the power plant is expected to be completed and commissioned in 2019.

-Solar Park in Sierra Leone: The project was put forward by the Ministry of Energy involves the construction of a 6MW grid-connected solar PV park near the capital city of Freetown.
-The solar park will be connected to the national grid and will improve national power reliability for over 190,000 electricity consumers in Freetown while mitigating greenhouse gases.
-Construction is underway with completion expected by end of 2019 and commissioning in 2020.
+Solar Park in Sierra Leone: Developed by the Ministry of Energy, the project involves the construction of a 6MW grid-connected solar PV park near the capital city of Freetown.
+The solar park will be connected to the national grid and will improve the national power reliability for over 190,000 electricity consumers in Freetown while reducing greenhouse gas emissions.
+Construction is underway with completion and commissioning expected in 2020.